 The GoDaddy deal is an additional insult.
 This is effectively Microsoft and GoDaddy trying to take MSPs “out of the loop” entirely.
 It’s not the first time this strategy has been tried.
 In fact, it’s essentially the pre-2012 Office 365 strategy all over again, albeit with a third-party now involved.

-At times it seems that Microsoft don’t appreciate they’re actually on rather shaky ground.
+At times it seems that Microsoft doesn’t appreciate it's actually on rather shaky ground.